UiL-OTS-labs/jspsych-uil-template-docs/README.md

 _Some_ more details about this.

 ## 2.1 Imports in the head section 'index.html'
-### (Import the jsPsych library, some typically used jsPsych plugins, the jsPsych style sheet and also 'our' custom template libraries & files)
+#### Imports the jsPsych library, some typically used jsPsych plugins, the jsPsych style sheet and also 'our' custom template libraries & files.

 Javascript libraries --among other things-- are imported in the index.html's so-called _head section_ (somewhere in between the ```<head>``` & ```</head>``` tags, you will find import lines that may look like this: